-The voltage sag assessment uses new sensitivities, derived from the well-known linear algebraic network equations and aimed at complementing detailed time-domain simulations.
-To this purpose, generators are represented by the classical model adjusted to fit some points of the system evolution.
+The voltage sag assessment uses new sensitivities, derived from the wellknown linear algebraic network equations and aimed at complementing detailed time-domain simulations.
+To this purpose, generators are represented by the "classical" model adjusted to fit some points of the system evolution obtained with the full model.
 Under these assumptions, two sensitivities were developed.

 The first sensitivity provides information on the impact of rotor angle changes on the voltage magnitude of load buses.
 This sensitivity can be used to detect critical generator-load pairs.
 Furthermore, it allows computing the contribution of a generator to an observed voltage sag, which gives valuable information to point out a location for preventive control.
 Presently, the sensitivity must be complemented with information on the amount of preventive measure.
 The second sensitivity reveals the impact of load consumption variation on the active power injected by generators.
-Simulations have shown that this sensitivity can be used to determine if undervoltage load tripping/shedding will improve or deteriorate transient stability and, thereby, identify critical locations for under-voltage load shedding.
+Simulations have shown that this sensitivity can be used to determine if under-voltage load tripping/shedding will improve or deteriorate transient stability and, thereby, identify critical locations for under-voltage load shedding.

-Since the sensitivities are obtained from a very fast computation, they could be used to determine preventive actions in real time.
+The simulation results showed that although the sensitivities do not encompass all the existing controls, they provide useful information about the voltage sags caused by rotor swings.
+Moreover, since the sensitivities are obtained from a very fast computation, they could be used to determine preventive actions in real time.
 Assuming the availability of fast communication means, the sensitivities could also be used for emergency control.
-This, however, requires a reliable early detection of voltage sags and proper tools to compute the amount and type of control.
+This extension of the work reported in this paper, however, requires a reliable early detection of voltage sags and proper tools to compute the amount and type of control.